linsyking/messenger-manual/component.typ

 == Portable Components

+*Warning.
+This feature is highly experimental.* To use portable components, you need to add `messenger-extra` to your dependencies.

 In brief, portable components are sets of interfaces that can be transformed automatically into user components.
 Portable components aim to provide more flexibilities on components.

 The characteristics of portable components include: